SoftwareAG/c8y-docs/content/microservice-sdk/cs-bundle/developing-microservices.md

 *	Clean - Cleans the specified directory, deletes files.
 *	Build – Restores the dependencies and tools of projects and the task builds all projects, but before that it does the cleaning task.
-*	Publish – The task compiles the application, reads through its dependencies specified in the project file, and publishes the resulting set of files to a directory.
+*	Publish – The task compiles the web app, reads through its dependencies specified in the project file, and publishes the resulting set of files to a directory.
 The result will be placed in the output folder
-*	Docker-Build - Will save an image and an application manifest to _images/multi/image.zip_.
-Inside the root folder of your application, the so-called "application manifest" is stored in a file named _cumulocity.json_.
+*	Docker-Build - Will save an image and a web app manifest to _images/multi/image.zip_.
+Inside the root folder of your web app, the so-called "application manifest" is stored in a file named _cumulocity.json_.
 The ZIP archive contains _image.tar_ and _cumulocity.json_.
-*	Single-DockerImage - Will save an image and an application manifest  to _images/single/image.zip_.
-Inside the root folder of your application, the so-called "application manifest" is stored in a file named _cumulocity.json_.
+*	Single-DockerImage - Will save an image and a web app manifest  to _images/single/image.zip_.
+Inside the root folder of your web app, the so-called "application manifest" is stored in a file named _cumulocity.json_.
 The ZIP archive contains _image.tar_ and _cumulocity.json_.
 *	Docker-Run - Creates a new container using default settings.